Cigaras/IPTV.bundle/README.md

 http://192.168.1.1:1111/udp/224.3.3.113:1234
 ```

-At the moment this plugin is [unable to handle multiple playlists][8], but it is possible to have [multiple instances of this plugin](https://github.com/Cigaras/IPTV.bundle/issues/21#issuecomment-159568329) and use different playlist for each, not the prettiest way but it is a solution.
+At the moment this plug-in is [unable to handle multiple playlists][8], but it is possible to have [multiple instances of this plug-in](https://github.com/Cigaras/IPTV.bundle/issues/21#issuecomment-159568329) and use different playlist for each, not the prettiest way but it is a solution.

 Read further for more information about [supported protocols and required configurations][6].

 ### Program guide ###
-As of version 1.2 and further this plugin supports [program guide](http://en.wikipedia.org/wiki/Electronic_program_guide) in [XMLTV](https://en.wikipedia.org/wiki/XMLTV) format, there is a sample located in *IPTV.bundle\Content\Resources\guide.xml*, you can specify other filename in preferences, but You can not specify a path outside resources folder because Plex prohibits it.
+As of version 1.2 and further this plug-in supports [program guide](http://en.wikipedia.org/wiki/Electronic_program_guide) in [XMLTV](https://en.wikipedia.org/wiki/XMLTV) format, there is a sample located in *IPTV.bundle\Content\Resources\guide.xml*, you can specify other filename in preferences, but You can not specify a path outside resources folder because Plex prohibits it.
 Online guide is also supported (as long as it matches the [XMLTV](https://en.wikipedia.org/wiki/XMLTV) format), You just need to specify a direct link to it, with http part included.

-Plugin will try to match the program guide with playlist streams by the stream title, but to make things easier **tvg-id** attribute might be used to represent the exact XMLTV channel, for example if XMLTV looks something like this:
+Plug-in will try to match the program guide with playlist streams by the stream title, but to make things easier **tvg-id** attribute might be used to represent the exact XMLTV channel, for example if XMLTV looks something like this:
 ```
 <tv>
   ...